starxource/Starxource/README.md

 ![](https://i.pinimg.com/564x/3c/a6/40/3ca6404a87fe1e0776611561f49d5a0c.jpg)
 how do you center images

-i never start convos like EVER so if u want to talk to me (or be friends idk) you kinda might want to talk first lol. ..........

 don't sit next to me if i don't  know u or we haven't ever talked (unless it's in my name then idc)

 i am almost always offtab so use whispers or i won't see whgat you're saying ever UNLESS i am activel;y talking to ppl in public chat THAT would be a good time to not use whispers (and I might not even see your whispers because i'm so focused on the public chat thing)